Radial positive solutions for mixed local and nonlocal supercritical Neumann problem

 where $c_{N,s}$ is a normalization constant and ``$P.V$'' stands for the Cauchy principle value.
 Moreover, $\nu$ is the exterior normal to $B_1$ and $\cN_s$ is the nonlocal Neumann condition introduced in \cite{dipierro2017nonlocal} defined by

-Neumann problems involving mixed local and nonlocal operators is explored to a very limited extent in the literature.
-In this regard, we can reference \cite{dipierro2022linear,dipierro2022non,mugnai2022mixed}.
-In \cite{dipierro2022linear}, the authors discussed the spectral properties of a weighted eigenvalue problem and present a global bound for subsolutions.
+Neumann problems involving mixed local and nonlocal operators are explored to a very limited extent in the literature.
+In this regard, we can refer to \cite{dipierro2022linear,dipierro2022non,mugnai2022mixed}.
+In \cite{dipierro2022linear}, the authors discussed the spectral properties of a weighted eigenvalue problem and presented a global bound for subsolutions.
 In \cite{dipierro2022non} a logistic equation is investigated.
-Very recently, Mugnai and Lippi \cite{mugnai2022mixed} obtained an existence result for nonlinear problem governed by local and nonlocal mixed operator with Neumann conditions.
+Very recently, Mugnai and Lippi \cite{mugnai2022mixed} obtained an existence result for a nonlinear problem governed by a mixed operator of type $\cL$ with Neumann conditions.
 In this paper, the nonlinearity is of a subcritical type.

-The aim of this paper is to investigate nonlinear problem for $\cL=-\Delta+(-\Delta)^s$ with Neumann conditions.
+The aim of this paper is to investigate nonlinear problems for $\cL=-\Delta+(-\Delta)^s$ with Neumann conditions.
 The nonlinearity that we consider has no growth condition, allowing for supercritical growth.
 To the best of our knowledge, such types of problems have not yet been treated in the literature.
 Our motivation comes from the study of a nonlinear problem of the form

 with some Neumann conditions on $u$.
 Here, $\Omega$ is a domain in $\R^N$, $\cP$ is some operator (local/nonlocal/mixed) and $\cF$ is a nonlinear function with supercritical growth.
 One of the main questions addressed in \eqref{sample} is the existence of solutions.
 We briefly present a literature survey of problems of the type \eqref{sample}.